qiskit-community/qiskit-metal/docs/README.md

 ﻿# Docs for Qiskit Metal

-This folder contains the src and resulting doc files.
-We use sphinx.
+This folder contains the doc file src.
+We use sphinx to build the docs.

-### The easy way

-Notes for users.

-1. In your local copy of the repository, navigate to /docs/build/html and open index.html in your browser

-That's it.

-### The hard way - build the docs yourself
+### Setup your environment to build the docs

-Notes for developers only.

-**Generally, there is no need to build these docs.
-Use the prebuilt docs**

-Many files are changed when the docs are built, therefore a semi-regular update the docs is done by the docs owner @jdrysda.
-If you feel the docs need to be updated immediately, please reach out to @jdrysda for assistance.

 1. Install sphinx and numpydoc
 ```